wrightp/ec-ha-scripts/README.md

 ## Summary
 I was initially tasked with manually setting up a Chef HA topology environment.
 As I followed the instructions, documented my own steps, and created a few helper scripts I figured the best way to validate my steps where to automate what I could easily.
 The scripts in this project are targeted for a single path - Ubuntu 12.04 systems using Rackspace clould instances.
 The caveats for Rackspace have been documented.
 The scripts do not include setting up the instances, but those steps are documented below.

-If you are not using Rackspace or Ubuntu 12.04, the scripts can still be used as a guide for other systems.
+If you are not using Rackspace or Ubuntu 12.04, the scripts can still be used as a general guide for other systems.

 ## Requirements
 * Rackspace account